rheitjoh/nb-to-jekyll/README.md

 ```
 nbtojekyll uses nbconvert under the hood and therefore supports all the commandline arguments that
 nbconvert supports.

+The only change from nbconvert is that the output directory of the converted file is now relative
+to the current working directory, instead of to the notebook being converted.

 It additionally adds the following options:

 - `--site-dir SITE_DIR`: If specified, SITE_DIR should be the path to the root of the Jekyll site